clemedon/minishell/doc/issues.md

 > `cat | cat | cat` then `<CR><C-C>` the prompt should go to newline.
 > `cat | ls` then `<CR><C-C>` the prompt should go to newline.

+- Fix execution issue
+> Stdin remain open when commandline start with a <space>
+> Or is only one <space>

 - Add execution error code management
 - Add execution $? feature
 - Add ft_exit